consbio/trefoil/docs/cli.md

 Use `--help` option on any command for more information about how to use that command.

-Nearly throughout, clover assumes that data have a 2 dimensional geographic component (y, x) and an optional temporal component.
+Nearly throughout, clover assumes that data have a 2 dimensional geospatial component (y, x) and an optional temporal component.